FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions-new.md

 </details>

 >📷 Take a screenshot of the details of the output of Step 4 and save it as a .jpg or .png with the filename `deployment.png`.
-You will be prompted to upload the screenshot in the Peer Assignement.
+You will be prompted to upload the screenshot in the Peer Assignment.

 5. Open a new terminal and run the port-forward command again to start the app: